 If you have had an x-ray or scan, these results can take some weeks to come back depending on the waiting times for reporting.
 You can view these results on the NHSapp/SystmOnline account as soon as they are received by the practice, but this does not necessarily mean the result has been seen and actioned by a clinician.
 Please be patient with these results, we will inform you of the result if abnormal or action needed.
 Anything urgent is usually flagged to the practice by the radiology/scanning department, we will contact you if this is the case.

 If you do want to contact us about a result, please allow us time to process/action the result (5+ working days for blood tests.
-Xrays and scans can take 14 – 21+ days to be reported and sent to us from the hospital).
-You can use the "test results" tile on the prioryCARE form or call 01904 404100.
+Xrays and scans can take 14 – 28+ days to be reported and sent to us from the specialist).